 Here are two common types of repairs that usually warrant a tax deduction.

-It was updated in 2012, but generally allows you to write off repairs or renovations that conserve energy.
+This policy was updated in 2012, but generally allows you to write off repairs or renovations that conserve energy.
 Make sure your contractors work under the American Society of Heating, Refrigerating and Air Conditioning Engineers standards.

 If your improvements don’t meet their standards, they won’t be approved deductions for energy efficiency.
 Your improvements must also lower heating and cooling costs by a minimum of 50 percent.